You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 Osmosis has done it again: an effective product at a great price with proven anti-agers.
-I learned to love Osmosis Replenish several years ago, but have only just got to be impressed by Osmosis Correct ($44 in the TIA shop), a skin resurfacer with retinal at .05%.
+I learned to love Osmosis Replenish several years ago, but have only just got to be impressed by Osmosis Correct ($56), a skin resurfacer with retinal at .05%.

 Members of the Truth In Aging community are likely aware that I regard retinols with caution.
 However, I wanted to see if this one from Osmosis – which surrounds its retinal with plenty of other interesting ingredients – would be effective without being irritating.
-And for my sensitive skin, even around the lip line area (I was testing it to tackle lip lines), Osmosis Correct proved to be gentle.
+I tested it to tackle lip lines, but found that although Osmosis Correct is relatively gentle, I was more comfortable using it on my neck.
 Oh, and I was pleased to see that it did help to fade those lines and smooth the skin on my neck.